Royal Berkshire Property Awards

 About this award:

-Nominations are encouraged from across the property sector from individuals, who have been integral to the success of the Berkshire property market over a period of time and have not just been a one-hit-wonder, so to speak.
-They must be able to demonstrate not only personal success in their business but also show evidence of helping to fulfil the goals and aspirations of their colleagues.
-For this award, a list of submissions will be presented to the Judges and the winner will be announced in the final presentation of the evening.
+Nominations are encouraged from across the property sector from individuals, or teams, who have been integral to the success of the Berkshire property market over a period of time and have not just been a one-hit-wonder, so to speak.
+For individuals, they must be able to demonstrate not only personal success in their business but also show evidence of helping to fulfil the goals and aspirations of their colleagues.
+For the Team award, the Judges will be looking for a company team effort beyond the call of the normal working day, especially relevant over the past few years.

-Nominees are being kept under wraps until the evening.
+Nominees will be kept under wraps until the evening.

 SCHEDULE